 Finally, manufacturers are realizing that consumers want more choices beyond the standard white, beige and black receptacles.

 Today you can find a wide range of colors online from forward-thinking companies like Lutron.
-From Desert Stone, to Brushed Nickel and Dark Bronze, there are plenty of options that will blend in more seamlessly to your wall, cabinet or backsplash.
+From Taupe, to Brushed Nickel and Dark Bronze, there are plenty of options that will blend in more seamlessly to your wall, cabinet or backsplash.

 3. Under Cabinet Power Strip